pnnl/socialsim_package/README.md

 ## Install Instructions
 It is highly recommended that you install the SocialSim measurements package in a conda environment.
-(For SocialSim TA1 performers, please see [the Wiki](https://wiki.socialsim.info/x/PADUAQ) for information on how to run evaluation as a self-contained service.)
+SocialSim TA1 performers, please see the Wiki for information on how to [run evaluation as a self-contained service](https://wiki.socialsim.info/x/PADUAQ).

 #### Step 1: Create and activate a conda environment
 ``` bash